EDUCATIONAL PUBLIC PROGRAMS & FILMS

-HOLY GROUND: Woody Guthrie's Yiddish Connection |
+Woody Guthrie's Yiddish Connection

 *Presented by Nora Guthrie

-MY NAME IS NEW YORK: 1940 - 1967 |
+MY NAME IS NEW YORK

 Although Woody Guthrie hails from Okemah, OK, his travels took him right across the country: From California to the New York Island!
+My Name Is New York - explores the lofts, apartments, and couches where Guthrie lived and wrote some of his most well-loved songs.

-This multi-media presentation uses archival photographs, historic audio, and rare film footage to recreate Guthrie's life in 1940s through 1960's New York City, providing a glimpse into the many places Guthrie called home.
+This multimedia presentation uses archival photographs, historic audio, and rare film footage to recreate Guthrie's life in 1940s through 1960's New York City, providing a glimpse into the many places Guthrie called home.

 *Presented by Anna Canoni